 Do not wear any cloth garment or apron or use any towel or fabric with a design printed on them.
 Phthalates are contained in most of those design inks.

-Food or other items which arrive in paper packaging should not be opened in the food preparation area.
+Food or other items that arrive in paper packaging should not be opened in the food preparation area.

 Just as with plastic polymers, ceramic compositions are suspect.